CloudLabs-MOC/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab01b-Azure_VM_Windows_Clustering.md

     - in the Azure portal, navigate to the **az12001b-ad-RG** resource group blade, select **Deployments**, select the link to the failed deployment, and select **Redeploy**, select the target resource group (**az12001b-ad-RG**) and provide the password for the root account (**Pa55w.rd1234**).

-## Task 2: Deploy a pair of Azure VMs running Windows Server 2022 in a new availability set.
+## Task 2: Deploy a pair of Azure VMs running Windows Server 2022 in a new availability set

 1. On Azure portal **Home** page, search for **Virtual machines (1)** and select it **(2)**.